dwkim78/upsilon/README.md

 Note that we also included additional aliases empirically determined based on the OGLE and EROS-2 dataset
 ([Kim et al. 2014] (http://adsabs.harvard.edu/abs/2014A%26A...566A..43K)).

-Note: UPSILoN can extract features from any light curves having arbitrary number of data points.
-However, for the best classification quality, we recommend to use light curves with more than ~100 data points that have been observed more than three months.
-See Kim et al. 2015 (in preparation) for details.

 ### Classification